Koca Ventures Ltd

 Turn-taking & barge-in (local)

 Silero VAD for speech detection plus LiveKit's semantic turn-detector, so the agent knows that “I need to think about that…” isn't the end of a turn.
-It runs on CPU and does cover Turkish — a genuine plus.
+Runs on CPU and covers Turkish.

 The dialogue model (local)

-A self-hosted LLM (Qwen3 or a Llama-class 8B) served by vLLM for concurrent callers or Ollama for the simple single-line case — kept fully in VRAM on the GPU so the agentic loop stays fast.
+A self-hosted LLM (Qwen3 or a Llama-class 8B) served by vLLM for concurrent callers, or Ollama for the simple single-line case — kept in VRAM so the agentic loop stays fast.

 Text-to-speech (local)